 - Right-click the web control and select Display Type from the shortcut menu.

-- In the Display Type dialog box, select in the Value column and then select the ellipsis in it.
+- In the Display Type dialog, select in the Value column and then select in it to display the Insert Fields dialog.

-- In the Insert Fields dialog box, select Customers_Territory in the DBField List box and select Insert to add it as value of the drop-down list.
+- Select Customers_Territory in the Customers table in the DBField List box and select the Insert button to add it as value of the drop-down list.

-- In the Web Behaviors box, select Data Change from the drop-down list in the Events column, then select the ellipsis in the Actions column.
+- In the Web Behaviors box, select Data Change from the drop-down list in the Events column, then select in the Actions column.

-- In the Web Action List dialog box, select the *Filter action and select OK.
+- In the Web Action List dialog, select the *Filter action and select OK.

-- In the Filter - Web Action Builder dialog box, specify to apply the action to TableComp, select in the Filter On column and select CUSTOMERS_TERRITORY from the drop-down list, then select in the Value column and select MultiValueContainer from the drop-down list.
-Select OK to apply the settings.
+- In the Filter - Web Action Builder dialog, specify to apply the action to TableComp, select the Filter On cell and select CUSTOMERS_TERRITORY from the drop-down list, then select the Value cell and select MultiValueContainer. select OK to apply the settings.

-- Select OK in the Display Type dialog box to confirm the settings.
+- Select OK in the Display Type dialog to confirm the settings.

-- Resize the drop-down list horizontally to display the territory name completely.
+- Resize the drop-down list horizontally to make sure the territory name can be displayed completely.

-In this task, we want to add more labels in the report, one as the report title and the other for data identification.
-We also want to edit the properties of some objects to improve the report appearance.
+In this task we will add more labels in the report, one as the report title and the other for data identification.
+We will also edit the properties of some objects to improve the report appearance.

-- Drag the Label icon twice from the Components panel to the page header panel to add two labels in it.
+- Drag and drop twice from the Basic group in the Components panel to the page header panel to add two labels in it.
 Resize them and edit their text as follows:

-- Select the two labels and select Format > Bold.
+- Select the two labels by holding the Ctrl key on the keyboard and select Format > Bold.

 - Resize the Shipment Details by Customer label, set its Font Size property to 18 and Foreground property to Red in the Report Inspector.

-- Select the Order Date and the Ship Date DBFields and set their Format property to M/d/yyyy in the Report Inspector.
+- Select the Order Date and the Ship Date DBFields by holding the Ctrl key on the keyboard and set their Format property to M/d/yyyy in the Report Inspector.

-- Resize the group-by fields in the two GH rows, add two labels ahead of them and edit the text of the labels as "Territory:" for the first group-by field and "Customer Name:" for the second, then select the two labels and the two group-by fields and set their Bold property to true.
+- Resize the group-by fields in the two GH rows, add two labels ahead of them and edit the text of the labels as "Territory:" for the first group-by field and "Customer Name:" for the second, then select the two lables and the two group-by fields by holding the Ctrl key on the keyboard and set their Bold property to true.

-- Select the four objects in the two group header rows, set their Foreground property to 0xcc0000.
+- Select the four objects in the two group header rows by holding the Ctrl key on the keyboard, set their Foreground property to 0xcc0000.